saniyakhann/ProteinKnot_codes/README.md

 ---

 ## Other scripts
+This are not directly relevant to the project and were initial codes I wrote to understand and experiment with the data

 - `Protein_visualisation.py` — interactive script that accepts a CATH domain ID, downloads the corresponding PDB structure, and produces a three-panel figure showing